chamaw0/qa-tech-test/security.md

 - Able to see user's residential address once logged in

 # Broken Access Control
-- Able to log in as admin due to weak password that has been chosen
+- Able to log in as admin by manipulating the request

 # Information Exposure
 - Can see the website techstack, the tech the system was built on (JavaScript, Angular)